 Volunteers are provided lunch during training and the Festival.
 Light refreshments will also be available throughout the day.
 We recommend that all volunteers carry fruits, light snacks and water bottles for the training and the Festival.

-9. Can I leave if I don’t like it?
+Can I leave if I don’t align with the experience?

 Yes, you are under no obligation to keep volunteering if you don’t enjoy the experience.
 However, it is always worth talking to somebody about this first.
 This could be a volunteer coordinator, supervisor or someone in the organisation who is responsible for you.
 You can discuss why you feel unhappy and what you feel would improve your time as a volunteer.
 It is also something you may want to talk about with other volunteers.
 Give yourself a chance to understand the role and work ethics.
 As the Festival progresses, you will be able to understand your job and develop a bond with your team.
 Try and give it your 100% and absorb all that you can during the volunteering experience.

-You will receive a certificate of appreciation acknowledging your work.
-There is no financial remuneration for volunteers.
+You will receive a certificate of appreciation and a basic honorarium acknowledging your work.

-11. My friend is also volunteering, can we be assigned to the same department?
+My friend is also volunteering; can we be assigned to the same department?

 The venue is a no smoking zone and we do not encourage smoking or drinking during volunteering hours.
 The volunteer must be fully aware of his/her conduct at all times and should not indulge in any activity that could compromise the image/reputation of the Festival.

 Volunteers have access to the sub-venues at the festival venue where sessions take place.
-Only volunteers of certain departments (Author Liaison, Lounge Management, F&B) will have access to author and delegate lounges.
-Volunteers are not allowed by the speaker dinner area.
+Only volunteers of certain departments (Author Liaison, Lounge Management, F&B) will have access to authors and friends of the festival lounges.
+Volunteers are not allowed in the speaker dinner area.
 A dedicated Volunteer Lounge will exclusively provide volunteers with meals and refreshments.